Farmers, avoid those power lines

 It also is extremely vital that farmers thoroughly evaluate new or used equipment that is being used for the first time on their property.
 Farmers should take special note of larger, modern equipment such as tractors and combines with higher antennas that could create power line clearance threat.

 Moving portable grain augers continues to pose one of the greatest threats to farmers.
 Things like wind, uneven ground, shifting weight or other conditions can create a fatal result.

-The ILEC suggests when moving large equipment that farmers (or anyone doing so) use a spotter to make certain that contact with a power line is not a danger.
+Ag officials say that when moving large equipment use a spotter to make certain that contact with a power line is not a danger.

 Also, areas near grain bins can pose a real danger if equipment is too large or is used improperly or carelessly.